Preparing Your Portfolio

 - For digital media, JPEG format is preferred but files in any universal audio, video, graphic or Web format are acceptable.

-- Time-based work or performance pieces may be submitted in video format or as QuickTime files.
+- Time-based work or performance pieces may be submitted in video format, as listed above.
+Additionally, we will accept links to external media from YouTube, Vimeo, and SoundCloud.

 - Your portfolio must be submitted via Slideroom in order to be reviewed.